See Powerball's first millionaire of 2020 revealed on 'Dick Clark's New Year's Rockin' Eve with Ryan Seacrest'

 One trip winner will be randomly drawn to win $1 million.

-A drawing for the five finalists eligible to win the big $1 million jackpot will be held on Sunday night.
+A drawing for the five finalists eligible to win the big $1 million jackpot was held Sunday night.

-The contestants come from all over the country where Powerball is played, including Indiana, New York, North Carolina, Pennsylvania, Wisconsin and Virginia.
+The contestants came from all over the country where Powerball is played, including Indiana, New York, North Carolina, Pennsylvania, Wisconsin, and Virginia.

 Ryan Seacrest will host the primetime festivities on ABC for his 15th year and lead the traditional countdown to midnight from Times Square in New York City.